 The Note Agreements contain certain prepayment penalties which the Company would be required to pay if it extinguishes any portion of the outstanding principal prior to its annual due date.
 The Note Agreements require that such prepayment consist of 100% of the principal amount to be prepaid plus a premium based on a formula described therein.
-As of August 1, 1995 the premium required in order to prepay the Note Agreement in full would have been approximately \$2,360,000.
+As of November 2, 1995 the premium required in order to prepay the Note Agreement in full would have been approximately \$2,578,000.
 Subject to negotiating favorable terms the Company may prepay in full the Senior Unsecured Debt.
 Prepayment would release the Company from certain covenants which restrict its operating and investment activities, including, among others, covenants relating to the level of net annual rentals from unencumbered properties and the ability to create liens and incur additional debt.

-Sales proceeds from the sale or disposal of portfolio properties totalled approximately \$17.4 million in the six months ended June 30, 1995.
-During the comparable period of 1994, sales proceeds totalled approximately \$10.4 million, including \$1.4 million of net proceeds from a balloon payment of a mortgage receivable.
-During the six months ended June 30, 1995, the Company received \$9.8 million of mortgage proceeds from the financing of its two apartment complexes located in Lexington, Kentucky.
+Sales proceeds from the sale or disposal of portfolio properties totalled approximately \$18.1 million in the nine months ended September 30, 1995.
+During the comparable period of 1994, sales proceeds totalled approximately \$11.7 million, including \$1.4 million of net proceeds from ended September 30, 1995, the Company received \$9.8 million of mortgage proceeds from the financing of its two apartment complexes located in Lexington, Kentucky.
 The Company intends to use property sales, financing and refinancing proceeds for new investments.
 In addition, the Company successfully completed its Rights Offering in April 1995 and net proceeds of approximately \$107.6 million were raised for investment purposes.

 The Company entered into two joint ventures with unaffiliated coventurers in June 1994 for the purpose of developing luxury garden apartment complexes in Hoover, Alabama, and Cary, North Carolina.
 In the year ended December 31, 1994, the Company invested approximately \$5,500,000 in these joint ventures.
-During the six months ended June 30, 1995, the Company invested approximately an additional \$470,000.
+During the nine months ended September 30, 1995, the Company invested approximately an additional \$470,000.
 In May 1995, the Company acquired approximately 248 acres of land for approximately \$3,044,000.
 The company intends to develop and construct 45 to 50 single-family detached luxury homes on this land.
+In August 1995, the Company invested approximately \$7.1 million by purchasing a portion of an unsecured Senior Term Facility Agreement.
+The borrower is Queens Moat Houses P.L.C., which is a United Kingdom based hotel operator with properties located in various countries in Europe.

-The Company's cash and cash equivalents increased by approximately \$133.9 million during the six months ended June 30, 1995, primarily due to rights offering proceeds, and the interest earned thereon, of \$112.4 million, sales proceeds net of property acquisitions of approximately \$14 million, financing proceeds of approximately \$9.8 million, partially offset by the negative net cash flow of approximately \$1.5 million for the six months ended June 30, 1995.
+The Company's cash and cash equivalents increased by approximately \$134.8 million during the nine months ended September 30, 1995, primarily due to Rights Offering proceeds, and the interest earned thereon, of \$114 million, sales proceeds net of property acquisitions and investments of approximately \$8 million and financing proceeds of approximately \$9.8 million.
 These funds are being retained for investment in undervalued properties including commercial properties, land parcels, residential development projects and non-performing loans.

 The Company announced in 1987 its intention to purchase up to one million Units.
 On June 16, 1993 the Company announced it had increased the unit repurchase program to 1,250,000 units.
-As of June 30, 1995, the Company had purchased 1,037,200 Units at an aggregate cost of approximately \$11,184,000, and the Company may from time to time acquire additional Units.
+As of September 30, 1995, the Company had purchased 1,037,200 Units at an aggregate cost of approximately \$11,184,000, and the Company may from time to time acquire additional Units.